WISDEM/WISDEM/docs/wisdem/ccblade/tutorial.rst

                     precone, tilt, yaw, shearExp, hubHt, nSector
                     tiploss=True, hubloss=True, wakerotation=True, usecd=True, iterRe=1)

-The parameters :code:`tiploss` and :code:`hubloss` toggle Prandtl tip and hub losses repsectively.
+The parameters :code:`tiploss` and :code:`hubloss` toggle Prandtl tip and hub losses respectively.
 The parameter :code:`wakerotation` toggles wake swirl (i.e., :math:`a^\prime = 0`).
 The parameter :code:`usecd` can be used to disable the inclusion of drag in the calculation of the induction factors (it is always used in calculations of the distributed loads).
 However, doing so may cause potential failure in the solution methodology (see :cite:`Ning2013A-simple-soluti`).
 In practice, it should work fine, but special care for that particular case has not yet been examined, and the default implementation allows for the possibility of convergence failure.
 All four of these parameters are ``True`` by default.
 The parameter :code:`iterRe` is for advanced usage.
 Referring to :cite:`Ning2013A-simple-soluti`, this parameter controls the number of internal iterations on the Reynolds number.
 One iteration is almost always sufficient, but for high accuracy in the Reynolds number :code:`iterRe` could be set at 2.
 Anything larger than that is unnecessary.

 .. _curvature-example:

 Precurve
 ^^^^^^^^

 CCBlade can also simulate blades with precurve.
 This is done by using the ``precurve`` and ``precurveTip`` parameters.
 These correspond precisely to the ``r`` and ``Rtip`` parameters.
-Precurve is defined as the position of the blade reference axis in the x-direciton of the :ref:`blade-aligned coordinate system <azimuth_blade_coord>` (r is the position in the z-direction of the same coordinate system).
+Precurve is defined as the position of the blade reference axis in the x-direction of the :ref:`blade-aligned coordinate system <azimuth_blade_coord>` (r is the position in the z-direction of the same coordinate system).
 Presweep can be specified in the same manner, by using the ``presweep`` and ``presweepTip`` parameters (position in blade-aligned y-axis).
-Generally, it is advsiable to set ``precone=0`` for blades with precurve.
+Generally, it is advisable to set ``precone=0`` for blades with precurve.
 There is no loss of generality in defining the blade shape, and including a nonzero precone would change the rotor diameter in a nonlinear way.
 As an example, a downwind machine with significant curvature could be simulated using:

 .. literalinclude:: /examples/ccblade/precurve.py
     :start-after: # 1 ---
     :end-before: # 1 ---

 The shape of the blade is seen in :num:`Figure #shape-fig`.
 Note that the radius of the blade is preserved because we have set the precone angle to zero.

 .. _shape-fig: